 Healthy Foods, Healthy Soils

-The San Diego Food System Alliance is implementing this toolkit in partnership with UC San Diego Center for Community Health.
+The Healthy Foods, Healthy Soils Toolkit is a project of Live Well San Diego: Healthy Works, implemented by Hidden Resources and San Diego Food System Alliance in partnership with UC San Diego Center for Community Health.
 This project supports Live Well San Diego, the County's vision of a region that is Building Better Health, Living Safely, and Thriving.
 For more information about Live Well San Diego, visit LiveWellSD.org.

 Developing zoning and land use rules fair to source reduction, food recovery, composting and other sustainable resource management and food system programs are critical to public health and the integrity our our regional environment and economy.
-Lots of great resources in this section...